What Is Early Case Assessment?

-Early case assessment is an initial, general inquiry of custodians and their data for the purpose of narrowing and defining scope.
+Early case Assessment (ECA) is an initial, general analysis of custodians and their data for the purpose of narrowing and defining scope.
 This practice can be repeated and will occur at multiple points in the EDRM.
-While conducting early case assessment, you will gain an understanding of document quantity to inform cost expectations, and document quality to inform how you will negotiate the scope of the investigation and the definition of gross relevance.
-This will be one of several important topics to be discussed at your ongoing 26(f) conference.
-To get the full analytics on your collected data, all or most of that data must be processed in your eDiscovery tool.
+Throughout the ECA process, you will gain an understanding of document quantity to inform cost expectations, and document quality to inform how you will negotiate the scope of the investigation and the definition of gross relevance.
+This will be one of several important topics to be discussed at your ongoing 26(f) conference of the parties.
+How you proceed should tie in closely with your case strategy, budget expectations, and overall risk assessment.

-Many eDiscovery vendors charge 50-80% of costs up front in the processing stage.
-Because of this overwhelming cost, most attorneys in the past have ignored early case assessment altogether and made risky decisions to over-exclude documents before processing them or even looking at them.
-This over-exclusion of data is high risk – higher likelihood of sanctions.
-On the flip side, over-inclusion of documents has been expensive which stems from an outdated eDiscovery pricing model of overcharging up front for processing fees.
+Many eDiscovery vendors charge 50-80% of costs upfront in the processing stage.
+Because of this overwhelming cost, many legal teams ignore formal early case assessment altogether and made risky decisions to over-exclude documents before processing them or even looking at them.
+This over-exclusion of data is high risk – higher likelihood of missing something important.
+On the flip side, over-inclusion of hosted information has been expensive which stems from an outdated eDiscovery pricing model of overcharging upfront for processing fees.

-Early case assessment is an iterative process which fundamentally relies on the initial over-inclusion of data in the EDRM stages of identification, preservation, collection, processing and your “quick look” review.
-In the identification stage – (that is identifying possible sources of relevant data), there tends to be low certainty of which sources will reveal documents that have the highest probative value for your case.
+Early case assessment is an iterative process which fundamentally relies on using your best judgement to consider all data sources, and culling down your data to ultimately reduce cost.
+In the identification stage – (that is identifying possible sources of relevant data), there tends to be low certainty of which sources will reveal information that have the highest probative value for your case.
 Because of this uncertainty, it is a best practice to over-preserve (place a broad legal hold) because it will reduce risk and educate you more about your client.
 As a best practice, attorneys tend to over-preserve out of an abundance of caution.
 "Do not delete anything."

 The following graphic outlines an example use case for the trimming of documents as you move through the eDiscovery workflow.
-In particular, notice that most of the data that is preserved should also be collected and processed.
-Only once you have your data in the eDiscovery platform will you be able to use simple early case assessment tools and strategies to holistically understand you data at a high level.
-After this “quick look review”, you should be prepared to negotiate the scope of your matter with the goal of significantly reducing the amount of potentially relevant ESI.
+This is a classic YMMV (Your Mileage May Vary) situation.
+In this particular case, the legal team processed a good portion of collected data into the eDiscovery platform and from there used simple early case assessment and analysis tools to holistically understand the data set at a high level.
+After this “quick look review”, the firm is more prepared to negotiate the scope of your matter with the goal of significantly reducing the amount of potentially relevant ESI.

-Tip: Process all your collected data in Digital WarRoom to get hard numbers.
+Tip: Processing data into an eDiscovery tool like Digital WarRoom will allow you to get hard numbers.
 You’ll be more knowledgeable about the data and you can use this information to negotiate.
 Digital WarRoom charges no processing fees, and you only pay $1-$10 per GB per month based on the maximum amount of data that you hosted in the tool at any point within that month.
 There is no standard timeline for how quickly you should complete early case assessment, but as you define your scope and trim data from month to month, your eDiscovery bill decreases.

 Goals of Early Case Assessment